--Sworn law enforcement officer meeting Kentucky Law Enforcement Council ( KLEC ) Police Officer Professional Standards ( POPS ) certification requirements.
-Conducts regular vehicle and foot patrol on University property enforcing federal laws, state laws, and university regulations to provide a safe environment for students, faculty, staff, and other university vehicles.
+-Sworn law enforcement officer meeting Kentucky Law Enforcement Council ( KLEC ) Police Office Professional Standards ( POPS ) certification requirements.
+Conducts regular vehicle and foot patrol on University property enforcing federal laws, state laws, and university regulations to provide a safe environment for students, faculty, staff, and university visitors.

 -The Patrol Officer must be prepared and willing to learn University Specific methodologies.